-- I. ESF Membership (see attached below) is composed as follows: - European Services Sector specific associations (24) - National Confederation of Industries of EU Countries + BusinessEurope (6) - National Services sector specific associations (when agreed by European association of that sector) (3) - Multinational companies from services sectors (18) - II.
+- I. ESF Membership (see attached below) is composed as follows: - European Services Sector specific associations (24) - National Confederation of Industries of EU Countries + BusinessEurope (6) - National Services sector specific associations (when agreed by European association of that sector) (3) - Multinational companies from services sectors (15) - II.
 ESF internal rules are governed by two funding documents (see attached below), adopted at the inception of the European Services Forum in 1999 and revised in 2008: - ESF Set of Principles, which expresses the ambition of the Forum in international trade negotiations. - ESF Memorandum of Understanding (MoU), which fixes the objectives, the main activities, the structure and the financing of the organisation.
-It also establishes the decision-making process of the policy of the Forum, which states that a member that does not agree with the whole substance of Position can dissociate itself but cannot hold the process. - III.
-All major decisions of the Forum are taken by the members in the Policy Committee, which include: - Adoption of strategic plan and work programme, - Adoption of Position Papers per countries or per issues, - Adoption of the budget. - IV.
-The small Secretariat is run by a Managing Director, which manage the daily activities of the office and report to the ESF Executive Board. - V. As of October 2020, ESF Executive Board is composed as follows: - ESF Chair Annette Meijer, Vice President European Affairs & Deputy Head Brussels Corporate Representation at Deutsche Post DHL Group (DPDHL) - ESF former Chairman Noel Clehane, Global Head of Regulatory & Public Policy Affairs, BDO - ESF Policy Chairman David Wästberg Director of European affairs Almega/SN Confederation of Swedish Enterprises - ESF Policy Vice-Chairman John Cooke, Chairman of LOTIS Committee of TheCityUK - Chair of ESF Digital Trade Task Force Amelie Coulet, Senior Manager, IBM Europe - Director of EU and International Affairs Pat Ivory, IBEC (Irish Business & Employers Confederation) - ESF Managing Director Pascal Kerneis
+It also establishes the decision-making process of the policy of the Forum, which states that a member that does not agree with the whole substance of Position can dissociate itself but cannot hold the process (opting-out procedure). - III.
+All major decisions of the Forum are taken by the members in the Policy Committee, which include: - Adoption of strategic plan and work programme, - Adoption of Position Papers per countries or per issues, - Adoption of the budget (+/- 250 000€/year). - IV.
+The small Secretariat is run by a Managing Director, which manage the daily activities of the office and report to the ESF Executive Board. - V. As of October 2024, ESF Executive Board is composed as follows: - ESF Chair Annette Meijer, Vice President European Affairs & Deputy Head Brussels Corporate Representation at Deutsche Post DHL Group (DPDHL) - ESF Policy Chairman David Wästberg Director of European affairs Almega/SN Confederation of Swedish Enterprises - ESF Policy Vice-Chairman John Cooke, Chairman of LOTIS Committee of TheCityUK - Chair of ESF Digital Trade Task Force Amelie Coulet, Senior Manager, IBM Europe - Chair of ESF Taskforce on EU-UK relationship Sabina Ciofu, Associate Director International, techUK - Deputy Director General, BusinessEurope, Luisa Santos, Director of International Relations Department - Director of EU and International Affairs Pat Ivory, IBEC (Irish Business & Employers Confederation) - ESF Managing Director Pascal Kerneis